This post is sponsored. All opinions are my own.

 There is perhaps no greater joy for a mother than to watch her baby grow up smiling!
 All moms should know their options to best care for their child’s happy, beautiful smile.

 Braces are an important rite of passage in a child’s life, giving children the benefit of straight teeth, improved self-confidence, and healthier smiles.
 But how should moms know when it’s the right time to visit an orthodontist?
 You could also take your child to a Dentist Santa Barbara to discuss the children’s dentistry treatments on offer.
+If you are unsure about which is the best between your child having braces or Invisalign, you can discuss this with your dentist to see which one of these treatments is the best path to take, they’ll be able to choose the one that they feel will benefit your child’s teeth better and will result in them being straighter and healthier in the process.
+You can look up the difference between braces and Invisalign yourself just to gain as much information as you can to help your child look after them.

 The American Association of Orthodontists recommends a child have their first orthodontic visit by age 7, which may surprise you.